Skip to main content

 Guido Hausmann

-IOS, East- and Southeast European History
+IOS, East and Southeast European History

 Guido Hausmann is the head of the history division at the Institute for East and Southeast European Studies (IOS) and Professor of History of Southeast and Eastern Europe at the University of Regensburg with a focus on Russia/the Soviet Union and Ukraine.
 He gained his PhD from the University of Cologne and defended his Habilitation at the University of Bielefeld.
+Since 2024, he has been co-speaker of the DAAD-funded Denkraum Ukraine Centre for Interdisciplinary Ukrainian Studies at UR.

 Sabine Koller